nolotiro/nolotiro.org/README.md

 The database we use is legacy, a MySQL with the schema of [v2](https://github.com/alabs/nolotiro)

-For the WOEID we use [Yahoo GeoPlanet].
+For obtaining geographical information we use [Yahoo GeoPlanet].

-For the GeoLocation we use [GeoLite2] City.
+For IP GeoLocation we use [GeoLite2] City.
 To download the database, run

 ```
 bin/rake nolotiro:download_maxmind_db